rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ![](/assets/2022/for_attitudes_gene_editing/images/gene_editing_2000-2021.png)

-Note that the line indexed with (1) for year _i_ refers to the cumulative number of results in year _i_, and the line indexed (2) corresponds to the number of results for just year _i_.
+Note that the line indexed with (1) the cumulative number of search results, the line indexed with (2) corresponds to the number of results for each year.

 &emsp; If it is true that search term frequency is closely correlated with research activity, then this above graph implies interest and research in gene-editing is growing tremendously.
 This is not too surprising given the theoretical benefits gene-editing could have both indirectly (e.g., improved crop robustness or yields) and directly (e.g., treatment of disease).
-I was more surprised to learn that there were so few results for "human gene-editing" in the early 2000's, and that major changes in the search term frequency, and hence in research activity, are only very recent phenomena.
+I was more surprised to learn that there were so few results for "human gene-editing" in the early 2000's, and that major changes in the search term frequency, and hence also in research activity, are only very recent phenomena.

 ![](/assets/2022/for_attitudes_gene_editing/images/human_gene_editing_2000-2021.png)